Oregon Sales and Use Tax

 If you reside in OR, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Oregon?
+Who has to pay Oregon sales tax or use tax?

 Oregon says that an out-of-state seller is required to collect tax if they can be defined as having a physical presence in the state.
 Oregon does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.